asolomon15/at-interviews-helloworld/README.md

 # Hello World Sample App
 Welcome!
-If you're cloning this repo, in all likelihood you are starting the QA/Build/Release Engineer Homework assignment.
+If you're cloning this repo, in all likelihood you are starting the Build & Release Engineer Homework assignment.
 We're so happy that you've made it this far in the process!
-By now you should have received a message from HR with login credentials to our Candidate AWS Environment, and the specifics of the Homework Assignment.
+By now you should have received a message from the hiring manager with login credentials to our Candidate AWS Environment, and the specifics of the Homework Assignment.
 The document you're reading now (this README) is intended to help get you into the AWS environment, and that your account has all the permissions it needs to test locally, and actually complete the assignment.

 # Recommended Tooling (for local deployment/testing)
 We recommend having the following tools to hand: